DataLab-Platform/DataLab/doc/features/signal/menu/file.rst

     Import data from a HDF5 file.

 Save to HDF5 file
-    Export the whole CodraFT session (all signals and images) into a HDF5 file.
+    Export the whole CobraDataLab session (all signals and images) into a HDF5 file.

 Browse HDF5 file
     Open the :ref:`h5browser` in a new window to browse and import data